rkuma183/wilsonmar.github.io/_posts/2018-05-14-azure-machine-learning.md

 Working backwards from the Azure Portal used in production:

-1. Create a <a target="_blank" href="https://portal.azure.com/#blade/HubsExtension/Resources/resourceType/Microsoft.MachineLearning%2Fworkspaces">Machine Learning Studio Workspace</a> within the
+1. In an internet browser, visit the Azure Portal at<br />
-   Azure Portal at <a target="_blank" href=" https://portal.azure.com/"> https://portal.azure.com</a>
+   <a target="_blank" href="
+   https://portal.azure.com/">
+   https://portal.azure.com</a>

-   which presents the full sophistication Microsoft has achieved.
+   This presents the full sophistication Microsoft has achieved.

-1. Switch to another window by opening a new tab.
-On MacOS press Command+Tab.
-On Windows press Ctrl+Esc.
 2. Click "All services" in the left menu and type "AI" or scroll down to see:

    ![azure-ai-offerings-415x396-27423](https://user-images.githubusercontent.com/300046/39999744-209d8336-5747-11e8-8773-bc5f88733be2.jpg)